2025-2026 BOARD OF DIRECTORS

 - Presenting an Athlete Report annually at the CAS Annual General Meeting that provides key insights and feedback from the athletes.

-events, and reports to present to the BOD at the beginning of each term.
+- To this end, the Council must develop an annual calendar for meetings, events, and reports to present to the BOD at the beginning of each term.

-- Report back to the Board about key learnings from the forum including but not limited to what the top priorities of AthletesCAN are, and what strategies CAS could implement to be aligned with the group
+- Report back to the Board about key learnings from the forum including but not limited to what the top priorities of AthletesCAN are, and what strategies CAS could implement to be aligned with the group.

 Term